How to Create Positive Karma

 • Buy fair trade products.

 • Try to find common ground with others, even those you dislike.
-Here’s a quote from Abraham Lincoln: “I don’t like that man.
+Here’s a quote from Abraham Lincoln that illustrates this point: “I don’t like that man.
 I must get to know him better.”

 • Don’t steal.
 This means more than just refraining from taking something from another.
 It also means not overspending, overindulging, or otherwise taking more resources from the earth than what you need.